alexch/codelikethis/public/lessons/agile_development/inceptions.md

 *  After asking a question, count to ten! someone else will fill the silence
 *  Ask clarifying questions, even if you know the answer
 *  If the conversation veers, steer it back to the original topic (or ask for consensus to change topics)
-  * Use a Parking Lot list for items to deal with immediately after the meeting
+  * Use a Parking Lot (or IOU) list for items to deal with immediately after the meeting
-  * (I prefer the title IOU)
 *  If the conversation ebbs, ask if anyone sees a pattern… or has a suggestion… or if it’s time for a break

 # Story Mapping

 *  very time-consuming
 *  take plenty of breaks! facilitator, don’t rush!
-*  goal is to get broad and deep, clustering rather than prioritizing
+*  the goal is to get broad and deep, clustering rather than prioritizing
 *  looking for themes, not details
 *  but still, try to break down stories into smaller stories